hraftery/ArcherTrafficGraph/README.md

 Lots.

+   * I'd really like some schooling on Perl style.
+I love Perl, but every time I write a script I feel like I'm butchering it, and there has to be a better way.
    * Make setting IP address easy.
    * Automatically authenticate.
    * Deal with heaps of IP addresses in a clearer way (I have 16, and the colours are too hard to distinguish).